Talat Masood: Post-retirement activities

 After his retirement in 1990, Masood became a political consultant to several important U.S. think tanks and technology firms.

-He writes and opined regularly on political and security issues in English-language newspapers in Pakistan and foreign political correspondents.
+He writes newspaper columns regularly on political and security issues in English-language newspapers in Pakistan and as a foreign political correspondent in international magazines.
 In November–December 1997, he was appointed as visiting fellow at the Stimson Center in Washington DC in the United States where his research topic included the discussion and rational on "nuclear weapons issues in the subcontinent."

 Since 2013, Masood is on Council of Pugwash Conferences on World Affairs.